Polynomial-Time Classical Simulation of Noisy Quantum Circuits with Naturally Fault-Tolerant Gates: Abstract

 \section{Abstract}

-We construct a polynomial-time classical algorithm that samples from the output distribution of low-depth noisy Clifford circuits with any product-state inputs and final single-qubit measurements in any basis.
+We construct a polynomial-time classical algorithm that samples from the output distribution of noisy geometrically local Clifford circuits with any product-state input and single-qubit measurements in any basis.
+Our results apply to circuits with nearest-neighbor gates on an $O(1)$-D architecture with depolarizing noise after each gate.
+Importantly, we assume that the circuit does not contain qubit resets or mid-circuit measurements.
 This class of circuits includes Clifford-magic circuits and Conjugated-Clifford circuits, which are important candidates for demonstrating quantum advantage using non-universal gates.
-Additionally, our results generalize a simulation algorithm for IQP circuits \cite{rajakumar_polynomial-time_2024} to the case of IQP circuits augmented with CNOT gates, which is another class of non-universal circuits that are relevant to current experiments.
-Importantly, our results do not require randomness assumptions over the circuit families considered (such as anticoncentration properties) and instead hold for \textit{every} circuit in each class.
-This allows us to place tight limitations on the robustness of these circuits to noise.
-In particular, we show that there is no quantum advantage at large depths with realistically noisy Clifford circuits, even with perfect magic state inputs, or IQP circuits with CNOT gates, even with arbitrary diagonal non-Clifford gates.
-The key insight behind the algorithm is that interspersed noise causes a decay of long-range entanglement, and at depths beyond a critical threshold, the noise builds up to an extent that most correlations can be classically simulated.
-To prove our results, we merge techniques from percolation theory with tools from Pauli path analysis.
+Additionally, our results can be extended to the case of IQP circuits augmented with CNOT gates, which is another class of non-universal circuits that are relevant to current experiments.
+Importantly, these results do not require randomness assumptions over the circuit families considered (such as anticoncentration properties) and instead hold for \textit{every} circuit in each class as long as the depth is above a constant threshold.
+This allows us to rule out the possibility of fault-tolerance in these circuit models.
+As a key technical step, we prove that interspersed noise causes a decay of long-range entanglement at depths beyond a critical threshold.
+To prove our results, we merge techniques from percolation theory and Pauli path analysis.